benjypng/logseq-todoist-plugin/README.md

 8. Go to Logseq and ensure that you have Developer mode enabled, before going to the Plugins page.
 9. Click "Load unpacked plugin", and navigate to the folder in (2) and click open.
 10. An icon will appear in the usual plugins bar.
 Navigate to a journal page, and click the button.
 There may be a delay as the API needs to call your tasks from Todoist.
 This plugin will not be able to be used on non-journal pages.

+# Updating

+After extracting the new zip file, please run `npm run build` again, and reload the plugin Logseq.

 # Future Enhancements